Health Service in Windows Server

 The Health Service provides an enforcement mechanism to restrict the components used by Storage Spaces Direct to those on a Supported Components Document provided by the administrator or solution vendor.
 This can be used to prevent mistaken use of unsupported hardware by you or others, which may help with warranty or support contract compliance.
 This functionality is currently limited to physical disk devices, including SSDs, HDDs, and NVMe drives.
 The Supported Components Document can restrict on model, manufacturer (optional), and firmware version (optional).

 The Supported Components Document uses an XML-inspired syntax.
-We recommend using your favorite text editor, such as Visual Studio Code (available for free here) or Notepad, to create an XML document which you can save and reuse.
+We recommend using your favorite text editor, such as the free Visual Studio Code or Notepad, to create an XML document which you can save and reuse.

 The Supported Components Document does not apply retroactively to drives already pooled and in use.

-To set or modify the Supported Components Document once Storage Spaces Direct has been deployed (i.e. once the Health Service is already running), use the following PowerShell cmdlet:
+To set or modify the Supported Components Document once Storage Spaces Direct has been deployed:

 The model, manufacturer, and the firmware version properties should exactly match the values that you get using the Get-PhysicalDisk cmdlet.
 This may differ from your "common sense" expectation, depending on your vendor's implementation.
 For example, rather than "Contoso", the manufacturer may be "CONTOSO-LTD", or it may be blank while the model is "Contoso-XZY9000".